 By late 1967, the scale of the refugee crisis afflicting South Vietnam could no longer be ignored or downplayed by U.S. officials.
 In October of that year, a spokesperson with the non-partisan General Accounting Office (GAO) admitted, “…the United States refugee and medical aid programs in South Vietnam had suffered seriously from low priorities and shoddy implementation.”
 Senator Edward Kennedy concurred with the GAO’s conclusions, “…the refugee program and the medical program in South Vietnam are a scandal.”
 Kennedy placed ultimate responsibility for the generation of refugees, and their ill-treatment, squarely on the shoulders of President Johnson.
 According to Kennedy, the Johnson administration had “…an almost cavalier attitude toward human needs and human concerns in Vietnam.”
 Kennedy was correct in his condemnation of Johnson.
 That the president approved of a military policy that created millions of South Vietnamese refugees, and then did little to alleviate the suffering of those millions, ranks as the greatest moral failing of his presidency, and one of the greatest failings of any president in American history.

 Johnson could not claim ignorance of U.S. military actions, or of the problems confronting the refugees.
-The president knew exactly what his commanders, foot soldiers, and airmen were doing on the ground and in the skies across South Vietnam to generate refugees.
+The president knew exactly what his commanders, foot soldiers, and airmen were doing in South Vietnam to generate refugees.
 He also knew of the GVN’s corruption and its lackadaisical performance in refugee relief.
 Not only did he receive regular political and military briefings on the situation in South Vietnam, he read the nation’s major papers (including the “New York Times” and “Washington Post”) and watched the Big Three television networks’ reports from South Vietnam.
 All of those media outlets reported at various times between 1965 and late 1967 on the refugee crisis across South Vietnam.
-Through his close contacts in Congress, Johnson was informed of the workings of Kennedy’s Subcommittee on Refugees and its damning conclusions.
-And yet, despite his thorough knowledge of the refugee crisis, he did nothing to stop, or slow, its root causes – the Allied destruction of hamlets within Vietcong or contested regions of rural South Vietnam.
+Furthermore, through his close contacts in Congress, Johnson was informed of the workings of Kennedy’s Subcommittee on Refugees and its damning conclusions.
+And yet, despite his thorough knowledge of the refugee crisis, he did nothing to stop, or slow, its root causes – the Allied destruction of hamlets and villages across rural South Vietnam.

 Johnson’s well-known vindictiveness does not fully explain why he supported the intense bombing and shelling of South Vietnam and the generation of millions of refugees.
 The president certainly wanted to punish the Vietcong and its supporters, especially in the wake of the Tet Offensive, when it became apparent to him that the Vietnamese Communists had destroyed his presidency.
 But the primary reason he never attempted to halt the flow of refugees was that he believed draining the countryside of its people was an effective counter-insurgency tactic.
 Firepower and the generation of refugees had the possibility, in Johnson’s mind – as well as the minds of Walt Rostow, Dean Rusk, and the Joint Chiefs of Staff, to facilitate a U.S. victory in South Vietnam.
 From early 1965 until his departure from the White House in January 1969, Johnson never lost the hope that an ever-increasing amount of bombing and shelling would deplete the Vietcong’s rural-based manpower pool, eventually breaking the will of the enemy.